kaz-utashiro/App-Greple-xlate/README.md

 - **--xlate-maxlen**=_chars_ (Default: 0)

     Specify the maximum length of text to be sent to the API at once.
-    Default value is set as for free account service: 128K for the API (**--xlate**) and 5000 for the clipboard interface (**--xlate-labor**).
+    Default value is set as for free DeepL account service: 128K for the API (**--xlate**) and 5000 for the clipboard interface (**--xlate-labor**).
 You may be able to change these value if you are using Pro service.

 - **--**\[**no-**\]**xlate-progress** (Default: True)